 Kathleen Berney has worked with textiles since the early 1970’s.
 She originally studied arts at Sydney University and then was drawn to a more practical hands on approach.
-She was self taught in batik and was a founding member of the Australian Textile and Surface Design Association (ATASDA) Kathleen spent a year in Sri Lanka and Indonesia furthering her studies and knowledge of batik.
+She was self taught in batik and was a founding member of the Australian Textile and Surface Design Association (ATASDA) Kathleen furthered her studies and knowledge of batik in Sri Lanka and Indonesia.
 She then ran numerous batik and textile dyeing workshops both in her own studio and for the Arts Council and Australian Crafts Council in various parts of Australia.

 Kathleen has always pushed the boundaries in her exploration of manipulating and playing with fabric.
 During her work with quilting one of her dramatic floor length quilted capes was purchased by the Australian National Gallery.
 She experimented with gold leaf combined with batik and fabric painting and drawing in collages that were exhibited in individual and group exhibitions in galleries throughout Australia.

 This experimentation led to small collections of clothing that were sold initially in galleries.
-Subsequently the fashion area of Kathleen’s work grew and grew until now the Kathleen Berney label is sold in 100 boutiques in Australia and New Zealand.
+Subsequently the fashion area of Kathleen’s work grew.
+Until recently the Kathleen Berney label was sold in over 100 boutiques in Australia and New Zealand.

-The label originally was pleated clothing and then grew into a broad range of garments, especially targeting the plus size market.
+The label originally was pleated clothing and then grew into a broad range of garments.
+Kathleen Berney clothing is fantastic for travelling and especially targets the plus size market.

 When Kathleen and her family moved to Arcadia she organised for a few local artists to open their studios on the same day : and that was the beginning of the Arcadian Artists !